roura356a/csk/intl.en-US/Best Practices/Istio/Use ASM to migrate TCP traffic.md

 # Use ASM to migrate TCP traffic

 You can use Alibaba Cloud Service Mesh \(ASM\) to migrate traffic between different versions of an application.
-The example in this topic describes how to use ASM to migrate TCP traffic.
+This topic describes how to use ASM to migrate TCP traffic.

 -   The following services are activated:
     -   [Container Service](https://cs.console.aliyun.com/)
     -   [Server Load Balancer \(SLB\)](https://slb.console.aliyun.com/)
 -   A Container Service for Kubernetes \(ACK\) cluster is created.
-For more information, see [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md) and [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
+For more information, see [Create a dedicated Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md) and [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   An ASM instance is created.
 The ACK cluster is added to the ASM instance.
 For more information, see [Create an ASM instance]() and [Add a cluster to an ASM instance]().

-This topic describes how to migrate TCP traffic between two versions of a service by using the sample task TCP Traffic Shifting.
+This topic describes how to migrate TCP traffic between two versions of a service by using the TCP Traffic Shifting sample task.
 This sample task is provided by the Istio official website.
 In this task, a simple tcp-echo service has two versions: v1 and v2.
 In the version v1, the service adds a prefix "one" to the content of each request as a response.
 In the version v2, the service adds a prefix "two" to the content of each request as a response.

 ## Step 1: Deploy the two versions of the sample application

-To deploy an application that has two versions, you must create two deployments in the Container Service console, as shown in the following code snippet.
-The following steps describe the details.

 1. Deploy the two versions of the tcp-echo application.

     1. Log on to the [Container Service console](https://cs.console.aliyun.com).

-    2. In the left-side navigation pane, click **Clusters**.
+    2. In the left-side navigation pane of the ACK console, click **Clusters**.

-    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click **Applications** in the **Actions** column.
+    3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Applications** in the **Actions** column.

     4. At the top of the **Deployments** page, select a namespace from the **Namespace** drop-down list.

-    5. In the upper-right corner of the Deployments page, click **Create from Template**.
+    5. In the upper-right corner of the Deployments page, click **Create from YAML**.

-    6. Copy the content of the following YAML file to the **Template** editor and click **Create**.
+    6. On the **Create** page, copy the following YAML code to the **Template** editor and click **Create**.

         ```
         apiVersion: apps/v1